shyamgupta196/detection-of-verified-claims/README.md

 # SimBa

-This method enables fact-checking of arbitrary claims or statements (e.g. taken from online discourse and social media posts).
+This method facilitates fact-checking of arbitrary claims or statements (e.g. taken from online discourse and social media posts).
 It takes advantage of a unique and constantly updated repository of fact-checked claims mined from the web (ClaimsKG).

-ClaimsKG is a structured KnowledgeBase which serves as a registry of claims.
+ClaimsKG is a structured knowledge base (KB) which serves as a registry of claims.
 The KB is updated at regular intervals.
-Thea latest release of ClaimsKG contains 74000 claims collected from 13 different fact-checking websites from the year 1996 to 2023.
-For more details regarding ClaimsKG like the latest release and related papers, please refer to the official webpage https://data.gesis.org/claimskg/
+The latest release of ClaimsKG contains 74000 claims collected from 13 different fact-checking websites from the year 1996 to 2023.
+For more details regarding ClaimsKG, please refer to the official webpage https://data.gesis.org/claimskg/

 The method receives an input claim/sentence, computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.

 ## Keywords
-verified claims retrieval, semantic similarity, claims ranking
+verified claim retrieval, semantic similarity, detection of previously fact-checked claims

 ## Social Science Usecase
   1. Check the veracity of claims uttered online to analyze misinformation spread
-  2. Find out which claims have been fact-checked before and which have not to gain information on perceived check-worthiness
+  2. Find out which claims have been fact-checked before and which have not to gain information on perceived check-worthiness of statements
-  3. Find claims that are similar to claims that have been previously fact-checked to analyze information spread
+  3. Find claims that are semantically similar to claims that have been previously fact-checked to analyze information spread

 # SimBa Project Installation and Setup Guide